Tax Return Services - Crypto Tax Consulting

 RESIDENTS

 South African tax residents are taxed on their worldwide income and as such, foreign income earned (including fringe benefits and bonuses) by a South African tax resident must be declared to SARS for tax purposes.
-We offer a potential expatriate tax calculation service to help SA tax residents determine their potential tax liability.
+We offer a potential expatriate tax calculation service to help South African tax residents determine their potential tax liability.

 Yes, South African tax residents working for South African employers do qualify for foreign income exemption if they render their services outside the Republic.
-Please note that the Section 10(1((o)(ii) exemption is now capped at R1.25 million.
+Please note that the section 10(1)(o)(ii) exemption is now capped at R1.25 million.

 Yes, to benefit from the exemption you are still required to declare your foreign employment income and thereafter claim the exemption accordingly.